How to write an entry worthy of a Golden Butterfly

 - If you are entering one project into multiple categories make sure you tailor your entry to fit each category.

-- If you are submitting a long term project please be clear about which stage of the project you are entering.
-The project’s strategy has to be developed, launched or carried out between January 2016 and May 2017
+- If you are submitting a long-term project please be clear about which stage of the project you are entering.
+The project’s strategy has to be developed, launched or carried out between January 2021 and June 2022.